4GeeksAcademy/css-tutorial-exercises-course/exercises/13-Anchor-Like-Button/README.md

 5. Set the color of the text to `white`.

-**To make the button look different when the user hovers over with the mouse, we use the "hover" selector: http://lmgtfy.com/?q=how+to+use+the+hover **
+*To make the button look different when the user hovers over with the mouse, we use the `:hover` selector: http://lmgtfy.com/?q=how+to+use+the+hover*

-6. Inside of the :hover selector change the background of the button to a darker orange.
+6. Inside of the `:hover` selector change the background of the button to a `darker orange`.

+## Expected result:

 ![Example Image](../../.learn/assets/13-1.gif?raw=true)